Southern leopard frog

 Lithobates sphenocephalus or Rana sphenocephala, commonly known as the southern leopard frog, is a medium-sized anuran in the family Ranidae (the true frogs).
 The southern leopard frog is one of the 36 species currently or formerly classified in the Rana genus found in North America.
 It is native to eastern North America from Kansas to New Jersey to Florida.
 It is also an introduced species in some areas.
-This species lives in cool, clear water in the north, whereas in the south it occurs in warmer turbid and murky waters of coastal and floodplain swamps, twilight zones of caves, and abandoned mines.

 Description

 This frog is up to 13 cm long.
 Males at sexual maturity average 52.9 mm snout to vent length and females average 63.8 mm SVL.
 It is green or brown in color with a yellowish ridge along each side of the back.
-Rounded dark spots occur on the back and sides; a light spot is seen on each eardrum.
-Along with the dark colored reticulum, they have dark connected blotches of dark pigments and elongated features.
+Rounded dark spots occur on the back and sides; a light spot is seen on each tympanum.
 The male has larger fore limbs than the female.
 The breeding male's vocal sacs are spherical when inflated.
 The call is described as a "ratchet-like trill", "chuckling croak", or a "squeaky balloon-like sound".

 The larva is mottled, and the eyes are positioned on the top of the head.
 It grows to 7.6 cm in length before maturing.
 The female lays an egg mass that is "baseball-sized" when close to hatching time, and contains up to 1,500 eggs.
 Some larva, eggs and embryos may be exposed to pesticides during their development causing significant mortality and developmental deformity.

 It is possible to confuse this species for the similarly shaped and colored pickerel Frog (Lithobates palustris).
-However, pickerel frogs dark spots along their back are more uniform in rows and the spot in the center of their eardrum, if present, is a dark green/brown rather than a stark white.
+However, pickerel frogs dark spots along their back are more rectangular, uniform, and form rows.
+The spot in the center of their tympanum, if present, is a dark green/brown rather than a stark white.
+Southern Leopard Frogs may also be confused with the Atlantic Coast Leopard Frog (Lithobates kauffeldi) in the northern portion of its range.
+Where both species occur, it may be impossible to confidently distinguish the two.
+However, Southern Leopard Frogs have a lighter femoral reticulum (inner thigh), more elongate snout, and light spot on the tympanum.